 Greyhound dog racing is an organized, competitive sport.
 Greyhounds will usually race around an oval track using an artificial lure to encourage them.
 Greyhounds will usually race twice a week, doing either a spring race (550 yards) or a distance race (usually 660 yards).
 It’s become quite common to bet on Greyhound racing, especially in Australia, Macau, Mexico, Ireland, Spain, the United Kingdom, and the United States.
 In these countries, it’s viewed quite similarly to horse racing, with people betting on the outcome.

 However, many animal rights and animal welfare groups are critical of commercial racing.
 This backlash has led to the formation of many Greyhound adoption rescues and movements, getting over 95% of the retired dogs in the United States into forever homes.

-The Greyhound is a dog like no other.
+The Greyhound is a classic breed, many refer to it as a dog like no other.
 Often described as a big cat, you’ll find this dog happily lounging on the bed or couch throughout the day — sometimes even sleeping with their eyes open!
 Despite their speedy past, the Greyhound is content going on walks or racing around a fenced-in backyard, making them perfect for any family who wants to spend outdoor time with their dog.
 Independent, intelligent, kind, and shy, it’s no wonder that rescue groups have no trouble finding homes for these special pets.